Advertisers desert shock jock's show over Jacinda Ardern comments

 Former Australian Prime Minister Malcolm Turnbull also weighed in, posting: "Jones should also apologise to @jacindaardern for his latest misogynistic rant."

-Since then, a slew of companies — including Anytime Fitness, Snooze, Koala and ME Bank — have revealed they are pulling their ads from Mr Jones' show.
+Since then, a slew of companies — including Anytime Fitness, Snooze, Koala and ME Bank — have revealed they are pulling their ads from Jones' show.

 In a tweet, Koala mattresses told 2GB it was "time to wake up".